Sobro Smart Coffee Table for $999

 - Model: OWTEXBR

 Amazon offers the Winsome Wood Suzanne 3-Piece Space Saver Set in Smoke for $125.02 with free shipping.
-That's tied with last week's mention and the lowest price we could find by $25.
+That's tied with our mention from three weeks ago and the lowest price we could find now by $20.
 Buy Now

 - drop-leaf style table